Townsend Harris

 Townsend Harris (October 4, 1804 – February 25, 1878) was an American merchant and politician who served as the first United States Consul General to Japan.
-He negotiated the "Harris Treaty" between the US and Japan and is credited as the diplomat who first opened Shogunate Japan to foreign trade and culture in the Edo period.
+He negotiated the Harris Treaty between the US and Japan and is credited as the diplomat who first opened Shogunate Japan to foreign trade and culture in the Edo period.

-He was portrayed by John Wayne in the 1958 historical adventure drama film The Barbarian and the Geisha.

 In New York

 Harris was born in the village of Sandy Hill (now Hudson Falls), in Washington County in upstate New York.
 He moved early to New York City, where he became a successful merchant and importer from China.

-In 1846 Harris joined the New York City Board of Education, serving as its president until 1848.
+In 1846, Harris joined the New York City Board of Education, serving as its president until 1848.
 He was an avid and critical reader and also taught himself French, Italian and Spanish.
 He founded the Free Academy of the City of New York, which later became the City College of New York, to provide education to the city's working people.
-A city high school bearing Harris's name, Townsend Harris High School, soon emerged as a separate entity out of the Free Academy's secondary-level curriculum; the school survived until 1942 when Fiorello La Guardia closed it because of budget constraints.
+A city high school bearing Harris's name, Townsend Harris High School, soon emerged as a separate entity out of the Free Academy's secondary-level curriculum; the school survived until 1942 when Mayor Fiorello La Guardia closed it because of budget constraints.
 Townsend Harris High School was re-created in 1984 as a public magnet school for the humanities.